venturemark/whiteboard/bdr/010-target-user.md

 We believe limiting our user segment increases potential for product adoption, satisfaction, and growth.

-Advantages we believe accrue from targeting venture-backed founders:
+Advantages of targeting venture-backed founders:
-- they have money allocated towards accelerating progress (they have greater purchasing power)
+- They have money allocated towards accelerating progress (they have greater purchasing power)
 - As young ventures they are willing to adopt new technology (potentially less effort spent on customer acquisition)
-- Through their investors, they have access to deep entrepreneurial networks (more network collisions increases word-of-mouth potential)
+- Through their investors, they have access to deep entrepreneurial networks (more network collisions increase word-of-mouth potential)
 - Marketing messages can directly address shared niche pain points
+- Their investors provide increased pressure to win, fast.
+- Early customers we engage can serve as social proof for later customers